pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

 My hopes are that I increase my flexibility and reduce my joint and muscle soreness while doing the sports I love.
 This will allow me to really make progress and improve my board and kite skills, and my climbing skills.
 If it doesn't work out, Plan B is to commit to yoga and stretching so as to strengthen my body and prepare for this to be possible in another year.
 Overall, I am confident I can find a healthy balance in 2016.

+* Be patient.
+Be kind.
+Be graceful with others.
+When I need to step back, do so gently.
 * Improve flexibility
     * In particular, my legs and hips: hamstrings and quads.
 E.g. folding forward, opening my hips.
 Yoga is key here.
     * Also my back: twisting and arching